alper/nix-shorts/posts/develop-and-build-with-flakes.md

 * `nix flake show`

 Shows the outputs of a flake.
-Useful for figuring what it is you are doing.
+Useful for figuring what is happening.

-For the example this returns:
+For our example this returns:

 ```
 git+file:///Users/alpercugun/Documents/projects/nix-shorts?dir=src